carlynorama/TestingServer_Node/README.md

 Needed a local testing server for Server Sent Events and other dynamic endpoints.

+This is not a production server and makes no security checks on the URLs.

 NOTE: If only serving static files, use `python3 -m http.server` or `python -m SimpleHTTPServer` [More Info](https://docs.python.org/3/library/http.server.html#module-http.server)

 ## Current Endpoints